Decay

 Oriental darter, resting in a dead tree, Keoladeo National Park, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)

-These spruce trees (Picea) in central Jutland, Denmark, were once felled, and were also stacked, but have since been ’forgotten’.
-(Photo copyright © by Kaj Halberg)
+Some time ago, these spruce trees (Picea) in central Jutland, Denmark, were felled, and they were also stacked, but have since been ’forgotten’.
+(Photos copyright © by Kaj Halberg)

 Lichens and mosses, growing on a decayed spruce trunk, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)